panama viejo ruins panama city panama

 The ruins at Panama Viejo offer a window into Panama's rich cultural history.
 They are scattered across 70 acres (28 hectares) and include 19 different historical sites.
 (You can view the sites on this map, though the site's content is limited to Spanish.
 Under the illustration is a list of corresponding names.)

-The Cathedral, measuring nearly 100 ft.
-(30 meters) in height, is preeminent and the best-preserved of its buildings and structure you will most likely want to view and photograph.
-Inside the Cathedral is a square, steel staircase that leads up to the lookout.
+Inside the Cathedral is a square steel staircase that leads up to the lookout.
 There are three levels and platforms, each separated by eight flights of stairs; each flight consists of 5 short steps.
-Large, open windows on all four sides at each level offer panoramic views of the ruins and surrounding area, including Panama City.
-Plaques in English and Spanish reside on the walls at each level with information related to the Cathedral.
+Large, open windows on all four sides at each level offer panoramic views of the ruins, museum, and surrounding area, including Panama City.
+Plaques in English and Spanish reside on the walls at each level with related information.

-Another building worth mentioning is the "Conjunto Conventual de La Concepción," which lies midway between the entrance and the Cathedral; it's off to the left.
+Another building worth mentioning is the "Convento de las Monjas de La Concepción," which lies midway between the entrance and the Cathedral; it's off to the left.
 Though not as well-preserved as the Cathedral, it is the only other structure in its original form.
 There are two areas of interest inside the convent.
 To the right, an entrance leads you into two adjoining rooms.
 To the left, a staircase leads you upstairs, where you'll encounter better views and several plaques referencing the convent and its restoration.
 As part of the rehabilitation process, they installed a wooden-plank floorboard and an artificial roof.